OpenScienceComputing/cloud-school-2025/blog_post.md

-That's excellent detail on the implementation\!
-Here is the improved Markdown, including a new section for **Step 2: Virtualization and Indexing**, and a final summary paragraph.

-I've also slightly adjusted the formatting for consistency (e.g., list prefixes) and clarity.

 ## 🌊 Cloud-Native Solutions for Met/Ocean Forecast Data

 A fundamental challenge in **meteorological and oceanographic (met/ocean) forecasting** is the efficient distribution of forecast model results.
 Standard forecast models typically run daily (e.g., a 3-day forecast run every day), creating a collection of files with **overlapping time coordinates**.
 End-users, however, almost always require a **continuous time series** (e.g., a "best time series") to simplify analysis and comparison with observational data.